 - For divine grace on path of spiritual progress

 - Protection from malefic effects of the planet Saturn

 Shop Now for Energized Products

 Yantra Installation and Worship

 - First, purify your body and start with a clear and positive mind frame.

 - Find a place on the floor facing East, where you will be undisturbed.

 - Light the incense or an oil lamp.
 (It does not matter how many you light).

 - Lay a fresh flower and a fresh fruit on the altar.

-- Open the Yantra and place it along with the image of the deity of Yantra and your Iisht god.
+- Open the Yantra and place it along with the image of the deity of Yantra and your ‘Ishta’ God.

-- Close your eyes and concentrate on the deity to bless you with wishes.
-Now with all sincerity, ask Mahakali for whatever you wish.
+- Close your eyes and concentrate on Goddess to bless you.
+Now with all sincerity, ask Mahakali to grant you the desire of your life.

 - Represents: Goddess Mahakali